keshav1998/deepwiki-mcp-server/crates/extension/configuration/installation_instructions.md

 ## Troubleshooting

+### Common Issues

+- **Binary Download Failed**: Ensure you have internet connectivity and GitHub is accessible
+- **Permission Denied**: The extension automatically handles file permissions, but check if your system allows file downloads
+- **Wrong Architecture**: The extension automatically detects your platform, but you can check the logs if there are issues

+### Configuration Issues

 - Ensure your Devin API key is valid if using the authenticated endpoint
 - Check that the endpoint URL is correct for your chosen service
 - Verify that the protocol setting matches your client's capabilities

+### Manual Installation (Advanced)

+If automatic download fails, you can manually install the bridge binary:

+1. Download the appropriate binary from [GitHub Releases](https://github.com/keshav1998/deepwiki-mcp-server/releases)
+2. Extract and place it in your extension's `bin/` directory
+3. Make it executable (Unix systems): `chmod +x bin/deepwiki-mcp-bridge`

 For more information, visit:
 - [DeepWiki MCP Documentation](https://docs.devin.ai/work-with-devin/deepwiki-mcp)